 Smart growth is an approach to development that encourages a mix of building types and uses, diverse housing and transportation options, development within existing neighborhoods, and community engagement.
 The Smart Growth Program offers state and local REALTOR® Associations to way to engage with government officials, community partners and the general public in planning and designing community's future.
-Learn More

-Contact: Holly Moskerintz at 202-383-1157 / htmoskerintz@nar.realtor
+Contact: Hugh Morris at 202-383-1278 / hmorris@realtors.org